TL;DR

 It's characterised by three key dimensions:

-The latest figures from the UK's Health and Safety Executive (HSE) show that work-related stress, depression, and anxiety are at record levels.
+The latest figures from the UK public and industry sources and Safety Executive (HSE) show that work-related stress, depression, and anxiety are at record levels.
 Projections for 2025, based on current trends, suggest this crisis is deepening.

 This isn't just an issue for junior staff.
 It's rampant among experienced managers, creatives, tech professionals, and healthcare workers—the very people driving our economy forward.